 Lumbini – well the story of Buddha begins here – somewhere in a sacred garden between the homes of both his parents.
 Yes, Buddha was born while his mother was traveling to her parental home.

 At Lumbini, it is not Buddha but his mother Maya Devi who is celebrated.
-She is best known for two scenes in the story of Buddha – one when she dreamt of a white elephant that indicated the conception of the great one.
-Second, when she was on her way from her husband King Sudhodhan of Sakya clan to her parents’ home in Devdaha for the delivery.
+She is best known for two scenes in the story of Buddha – one when she dreamt of a white elephant indicating the conception of the great one.
+Second, when she was on her way from her husband King Sudhodhan of the Sakya clan to her parents’ home in Devdaha for the delivery.
 Buddhist literature speaks in detail about the preparations that were made to ensure that she has a comfortable journey.
 Ponds were excavated at different places for her.

 Legend of Buddha’s Birth

 It was at a pond at Lumbini that Maya Devi gave birth to Siddhartha in a standing position while holding the branch of a tree above her.
 It is said that the gods of the three worlds i.e. Brahma, Vishnu & Shiva came to receive the child.
 Buddha took birth and as soon as he was born, he walked seven steps.
-The place where his feet touched the earth, lotus flowers bloomed.
+At the place where his feet touched the earth, lotus flowers bloomed.
 This incident is believed to be the first miracle of Buddha’s life.
 He would do many miracles later in life.

 The scene of Buddha’s birth can be seen in most Buddhist sites.
 It is usually the second scene depicted after Maya Devi’s dream.
 Maya Devi is shown accompanied by Prajapati Gautami – a foster mother for Buddha.
 Other important associated with Buddha are: